Adria-F/JustKill/index.md

 	- Multiple player reviving time
 	- Fixed Bug: Players could not revive faster when there where more than one
 - Player Names
-	- Names of each player are displayed on the top of their Game Object.
+	- Names of each player are displayed on top of their sprites.
 	- Can't have two players with the same name.
 - In game statistics
 	- Zombies killed count